2025 Jubilee Year Art Prize

 Jump to..

-The Theme
+The theme

 Hope is at the heart of the 2025 Jubilee Year.
 In a time when many seek light in darkness, this theme encourages reflection on what it means to live with joyful anticipation and deep trust in God.
 Through art, we have long expressed the mystery and beauty of faith through visual storytelling.
-This art prize honours that tradition, encouraging artists to respond to the theme of Hope with heart and creativity.
+This art prize honoured that tradition, encouraging artists to respond to the theme of Hope with heart and creativity.

 - St Carthage’s Cathedral, Lismore